nstapelbroek/envoy-swarm-control-plane/README.md

   - Automatic renewals
 - Able to store certificates on Disk or Object storage
 - Tries to play nice with system resources
-  - So far it uses ~25mb on a swarm with 20 swarm services
+  - So far it uses ~25mb on a swarm with 20 services

 ## Getting started
 Use the [docs](docs/introduction.md) to learn more.